cory2067/delet.chat/README.md

 Environment variable on server of like "server type" that sets the JS and server.py to delet.us:80 so we can ez switch between test and prod

+-- notifications mute button
+-- random icon color for users
+-- move chat into the middle, widen a bit
+-- user list look nicer
+-- your messages aligned to the right?

 Features we have:
 Test server running from test directory on different port (maybe 5000 or whatever)